General Studies

 Humanities and Social Sciences

-Ivrit is a three year sequence in Modern Hebrew Language, with the option of a fourth year elective.
+Ivrit is a two-year sequence in Modern Hebrew Language, with the option of a senior year elective.
 Two levels of instruction are offered, with a primary emphasis on the development of fluency in conversational Hebrew.
 Grammar, language usage, and language enrichment are emphasized, as well, with the objective of improving reading comprehension and writing.

-AP Psychology (Grade 12) is a college level course designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
+Advanced Placement Psychology (Grade 12) is a college-level course designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Topics include memory, intelligence, personality development, learning theories and social development.
 Students design studies to explore their own behavior as well as research specific topics in the course.
 They also learn about the ethics and methods psychologists use in their science and practice.

-Topics in Psychology (Grade 11/12) is an introductory course that gives students exposure to basic concepts in the study of psychology.
+Psychology (Grade 12, Academic) is an introductory course that gives students exposure to basic concepts in the study of psychology.
 Special emphasis is placed on theories of child development, adult development through the life cycle, personality development, and mechanisms for coping and adaptation.